G-Node/python-odml/doc/tutorial.rst

 odML (open metadata Markup Language) helps to collect, store and share metadata.
-It is an open, flexible, easy-to-use, machine-, but also human-readable format based on XML.
-Developed in the German Neuroinformatics Node (G-Node) of the International Neuroinformatics Coordinating Facility (INCF) in Munich, odML was a first initiative to connect electrophysiological recorded data to the documentation of the project the data belong to and to all metadata describing the experimental conditions the data were acquired from.
+It is an open, flexible, easy-to-use, machine-, but also human-readable format based on XML, developed in the German Neuroinformatics Node (G-Node) of the International Neuroinformatics Coordinating Facility (INCF) in Munich. odML connects electrophysiological recorded data to the corresponding metadata.

 What are metadata and why are they needed?
-	Metadata are data about data, and describing therefore the conditions under which the actual raw-data of an experiment were acquired.
-A simple example in an electrophysiological context is the sampling-rate which was used recording the raw-data.
-This may sound ridiculous for everyone doing such an experiment should know how the raw-data were acquired, but what if the data have to be shared in a collaboration and a complete description about how and under which conditions the data were recorded is required?
+	Metadata are data about data, and describing the conditions under which the actual raw-data of an experiment were acquired.
+A simple example in an electrophysiological context is the sampling-rate which was used to record the raw-data.
+This may sound ridiculous for everyone doing such an experiment, but what if the data have to be shared in a collaboration and a complete description about how and under which conditions the data were recorded is required?

-	odML can help to collect all metadata which are usually distributed over several files and formats, store and share them, while maintaining their relation to the actual raw-data.
+	While maintaining their relation to the actual raw-data, odML can help to collect all metadata which are usually distributed over several files and formats, store and share them.

 Key features of odML
 	- open, XML based language, to collect, store and share metadata
 	- Machine- and human-readable
-	- Interactive odML-Editor for interactive exploration and generation of odML files
+	- Interactive odML-Editor
-	- Python odML library with integrated helper functions
+	- Python odML library
-		- to generate an odML file
-		- to screen metadata content independent from the structure of an odML file

 ------------------------------------------------------------------------